History Files

 460 - 450 BC

 The recent termination of the tyranny of Gelon I and his brothers in Syracuse has left problems in its wake on Sicily.
-In 460 BC, war breaks out between Syracuse and its former colony at Catana.
+War breaks out between Syracuse and its former colony at Catana in 460 BC.
 Ducetius, a prominent Hellenised Sicel, backs Syracuse in revenge for the former occupation of Sicani land by Catana, and the latter colony is defeated.
-Ducetius goes on to found several Sicani colonies, defeats Syracuse in battle, and forms a short-lived Sicani empire on central Sicily.

 454 BC

-The Greek colony of Selinus again comes into conflict with Segesta, presumably for the same reasons as before.
 Despite this feud, which is probably caused solely by the need to secure trading rights for the region, the Elymi seem to be happy to welcome the colonists, whether Greek or Carthaginian.
 Open conflict between them is rare.
-Increased trade is apparently much more of an incentive, and Elymo-Greek culture replaces the earlier Elymi culture.
+Increased trade is apparently much more of an incentive, and Elymo-Greek culture replaces earlier Elymi culture.

 c.430 BC

-Segesta builds an imposing temple, one which is fully Greek in style and form, showing that despite the differences between the Elymi and the Greeks of Selinus, Greek culture has heavily influenced the Elymi.
+Segesta builds an imposing temple, one which is fully Greek in style and form, showing that, despite the differences between the Elymi and the Greeks of Selinus, Greek culture has heavily influenced the Elymi.

 415 - 413 BC

-As part of the overall Peloponnesian War, Segesta requests help from Athens in its ongoing conflict with Selinus.
-The Athenian expedition to Sicily is misconceived from the start, and subject to political interference.
 Athens' failure to take the Corinthian colony of Syracuse and the subsequent loss of thousands of troops almost brings the city and its empire to its knees.
 Segesta subsequently asks the Carthaginians for help and, following the complete destruction of Selinus in 409 BC, the Elymi remain Carthaginian allies.

 307 BC